 The number of shortwave instantaneous Level-2 observations that have been used to create the albedo's diurnal cycle is stored and written to the output file under the variable name "Number of SW instantaneous observations contributing to daily mean".
-In the conceptual example of Figures 54-59, this number would be 2 (one from NOAA-17 and one
+In the conceptual example of Figures 3-27-3-32, this number would be 2 (one from NOAA-17 and one from NOAA-16) from the one and only DLB.
+Note that in case of multiple DLB's, these are added and the total number is provided as output.

-An example for the daily mean of 23/7/1983 is shown in Figure 63.
-Latitudinal variation is seen in Tthe winter hemisphere (here NorthSouth) which is characterized by shorter day light blocks, i.e. by more observations falling outside the DLB's limits.
-In the southernsummer hemisphere (here North), the dominant feature is an increase towards the pole due to overlapping orbits.
+An example for the daily mean of 23/7/1983 is shown in Figure 3-36.
+Latitudinal variation is seen in the winter hemisphere (here South) which is characterized by shorter day light blocks, i.e. by more observations falling outside the DLB's limits.
+In the summer hemisphere (here North), the dominant feature is an increase towards the pole due to overlapping orbits.